russellgordon/icd2o-s2-2024-25/content/source-icd2o/shared/SIC Drop-In Sessions.md

 > [!NOTE]
 >
-> In this week immediately after March Break, there are no SIC Drop-In Sessions scheduled.
+> In this week immediately after the April Long Weekend, there are no SIC Drop-In Sessions scheduled.